WillYallop/simpleforms.js/README.md

 ### Listen to the form

 Now that the form is setup, to do the final check on the inputs data you will want to call the verify function.
-For example:

 ```javascript
 myForm.addEventListener( "submit", function(event) {